jepperson2/HElib_QRS_DETECTION/README.md

             - `g++ -c src/TEST_CIRC_COMB.cpp -I HElib/src -o objects/test_circ_comb.o`
             - `g++ -c src/TEST_CIRC_SEQ.cpp -I HElib/src -o objects/test_circ_seq.o`
             - `g++ -c src/TEST_CIRC_ARITHM.cpp -I HElib/src -o objects/test_circ_arithm.o`
+	    - `g++ -c src/QRS_DETECTION.cpp -I HElib/src -o objects/QRS_DETECTION.o
         5. Compile the main.cpp file `g++ -c src/main.cpp -I HElib/src -o objects/main.o`
-        6. Compile the objects into *hbc* `g++ objects/*.o HElib/src/fhe.a -o hbc -L/usr/local/lib -lntl -lgmp -lm`
+        6. Compile the objects into *hqrsd* `g++ objects/*.o HElib/src/fhe.a -o hqrsd -L/usr/local/lib -lntl -lgmp -lm`
-5. Run hbc
+5. Run hqrsd
-    - Run it with `./hbc` (Careful about having enough **RAM**)
+    - Run it with `./hqrsd` (Careful about having enough **RAM**)
-    - You can also build it and run the new build with `make hbcNrun`
+    - You can also build it and run the new build with `make hqrsdNrun`

 ## 8. RAM considerations IMPORTANT
-- To run the default hbc program, you need at least 3GB of RAM.
+- To run the default hqrsd program, at least 3GB of RAM is recommended.
-- This is because the average operation (arithmetic tests) uses about 2GB of RAM for 2 bits.
-- Note that you can comment it out in the main.cpp or TEST_ARITHMETIC.cpp and stick to tests of simpler circuits such as the multiplication which only require about 0.7 - 1GB of RAM.
+- Note that tests of simpler circuits such as the multiplication only require about 0.7 - 1GB of RAM, while averages take ~3GB
 - For **Vagrant**, you can modify the amount of RAM in the **vb.memory** field, which is set to **2600MB** by default.
 To monitor the RAM usage, open a new host terminal, go to the working directory and use `vagrant ssh -c htop`.